The Voice (American TV series): Reception

-In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that The Voice "is most popular in North Dakota and least popular in New York.
-It was behind only Duck Dynasty and Fast N' Loud in its correlation with Trump voters".

 Ratings

 The first season premiered strong at 11.78 million viewers and actually grew upon that audience through its first season.
 In the 18–49 demographic, the show constantly found itself in the top 5.
 For its average season rating, the show landed itself as no. 20 with total viewers at nearly 12 million viewers.
 In the 18–49 rankings, the show was no. 4 at a 5.4 ranking.

 The second season premiered on Super Bowl Sunday, February 5, 2012, and for a while managed to keep a 6.0 in the adults 18–49 demographic and 17 million viewers.
 Partnering The Voice with Smash (NBC's musical Lab) helped NBC win the Monday night ratings.
 However, by Monday, April 9, the ratings had fallen to a 4.0 rating in the adult 18–49 demographic.

 The third season premiered on Monday, September 10, 2012, to 12.28 million viewers and a 4.2 rating in the 18–49 demographic and has since then grown to a season-high 4.8 rating in the 18–49 demographic on October 8, October 15 and 29, 2012 and a 4.9 rating in the finale.
 The Voice, along with NBC's new Lab, Revolution has once again led NBC to win every Monday night of the season so far, just like it did last season.
 On Tuesdays, comedies Go On and The New Normal has been successful thanks to The Voice, leading NBC to be the only network of the Big 5 to grow in ratings from last season.

 Each U.S. network television season starts in late September and ends in late May, which coincides with the completion of May sweeps.